-But 2017 is over.
-I?m ready for 2018.
-And I?ve been thinking about how I want to create a financial plan that allows me to continue enjoying life.
-I?ve tried different experiments with my money over the years, from focusing on one big goal to setting up a travel fund to reducing my income to below six figures (that one failed).
+But this year is over.
+I'm ready for a new year — one that isn't a dumpster fire.
+And I've been thinking about how I want to create a financial plan that allows me to continue enjoying life.
+I've tried different experiments with my money over the years, from focusing on one big goal to setting up a travel fund to reducing my income to below six figures (that one failed).

 Step 1: Figure Out Your Values